-As a girl, sometime prior to 1881, Susan and her parents and siblings migrated westward to Central Illinois.
+As a girl, sometime prior to 1881, Susan and her parents and siblings migrated westward from Ohio to Central Illinois.
 They settled in the town of Weldon near Clinton, DeWitt County.

 On Oct.
 28, 1885, when Susan was age 19, she married 25-year-old David Monroe West (1860-1938).
 The ceremony was performed by justice of the peace John J. McGraw in Clinton.
 The marriage certificate, still on file today at the DeWitt County Courthouse, shows that Susan mistakenly listed her mother's maiden name as "Houten."

 At the time of their marriage, David was a farmer, residing in Harp Township, DeWitt County.
 He had been born in Hilliard, Franklin County, OH, the son of Alpheus (or "Alpina") and Elizabeth (Young) West.

 They together produced a brood of six children -- Anna Bell Ayers, Grace Viola Ayers, Ethel Emma Green Crum, Ira Alfred West, Harry Elmer West and Walter Elwood West.

 The Wests moved to Gibson City, Ford County, IL (circa 1891) and thence to Solomon, near Weldon, Nixon Township, DeWitt County, where they were farmers for many years.

 Susan was a member of the Weldon Methodist Church and the Weldon Rebekah Lodge.
 When the federal censuses of 1900, 1910 and 1920 were taken, David was listed as working as a farmer.
 By 1930, he was employed as a house plasterer.